What Is a DSCR Loan?

 How DSCR Loans Work

 DSCR is a ratio that compares a property’s rental income to its monthly housing expense.
-If you want step-by-step examples (including what counts as “income” and “debt service”), see DSCR Loans Explained.

-- Debt service: Principal, interest, taxes, insurance, and HOA (if applicable)
+- Debt service: Principal, interest, taxes, insurance, and HOA if applicable

 - DSCR ratio: Income ÷ housing expense